FirstCry shares extend slide to hit record low; should you buy on dips? - BusinessToday

-Shares of Brainbees Solutions Ltd, the parent company of baby products retailer FirstCry, extended their losing streak in Wednesday's trade.
-The stock tumbled 6.08 per cent to hit an all-time low of Rs 216.15 in afternoon trade.
+Shares of Brainbees Solutions Ltd, the parent company of baby products retailer FirstCry, extended their losing streak on Wednesday.
+The stock tumbled 8.41 per cent to hit an all-time low of Rs 210.80.
+It eventually settled 6.26 per cent lower at Rs 215.50.

 The continued slide came after the company reported a wider net loss for the third quarter of FY26.
 Net loss widened to Rs 38.4 crore from Rs 14.7 crore in the same quarter last year.
 However, revenue rose 11.6 per cent year-on-year (YoY) to Rs 2,423.6 crore in Q3 FY26, compared with Rs 2,172.3 crore in the year-ago period.